Who we are

 We live in a city of about 300,000 people where PBT’s East Africa Branch is headquartered.
 So we’re not in the bush living in thatched-roof dirt-floor huts, but we don’t have to go too far to find them.
 We have plumbing (bad plumbing) and electricity (almost all year) and high speed Internet (OK, that’s an overstatement).

-We really like it here, even if we are missing home often.
+We really like it here, even if we are often miss our friends and family in the states.

 It’s pretty simple.
 We believe that everyone should have the opportunity to read or hear the Bible in a language that speaks to their heart.
-There are a lot of people (like over 300,000,000) who can’t do this because they speak a language into which the Bible has not yet been translated.
-So we’re doing our part to help make the Bible available to them.
+There are a lot of people (over 300,000,000) who can’t do this because they speak a language into which the Bible has not yet been translated.
+We’re helping to make the Bible available to them.

-My job here is to keep our branch’s 60 computers running smoothly.
-Well not just the computers, but the network and the phones and whatever else has an electrical pulse running through it.
+My job here is to keep our branch’s 60 or so computers running smoothly.
+And not just the computers, but the network and the phones and whatever else has an electrical pulse running through it.
 And the printers, oh, the printers.
 It’s really dusty here and if the dust doesn’t kill your computer, the African viruses will.
-No joke.
 I really enjoy my job here.
 It’s challenging in a fulfilling way.

 Emily teaches the MKs (you know, the missionary kids) who are here with PBT.
 There are currently 4 families with children here.
 We have a room in our house designated as the schoolroom, and every weekday the kids come here for homeschooling.
 She does a great job handling the wide range of ages, and being the oldest of 11 in a homeschooling family, she is well qualified.